 To be fair, autism gets referred to as ASD (Austism Spectrum Disorder) for a reason.
 You could say that the severity of the symptoms vary from person to person, and that in reality, they are continuously fluctuating.

 Why is that?
 What makes symptoms worsen or improve?
-If you believe in the popular genetic model, it doesn’t really make sense for that to be able to happen.
-Unless biology and the environment is what really matters.
+If you believe all the hype about genetics, it doesn’t really make sense for that to be able to happen.
+Unless interactions between biology as a whole and the environment, is what really matters.

 So what, you might ask, does any of this have to do with sugar and the polyunsaturated fats?
 Well, that’s what I’m going to tell you.

 When stress of any kind is high – or goes on for a long time – it tends to go hand in hand with thyroid function suppression.
 And when thyroid is interfered with, like it or not, that impacts upon biological function in general, including brain development and performance.

 “Severe maternal hypothyroxinemia…was associated with an almost 4-fold increase in the odds of having a probable autistic child…We found a consistent association between severe, early gestation maternal hypothyroxinemia and autistic symptoms in offspring.”

 You can’t really talk about stress and thyroid without also considering energy metabolism.
 Stress, thyroid and the supply of energy are constantly interacting in a manner which determines overall function.

 The biochemical changes common in the etiology of autism, are directly involved with mitochondrial energy systems.